-Our Board has determined that it is beneficial for us and our stockholders to have a Board with a majority of independent directors and for our chief executive officer to also be a Board member.
-Other officers may, from time to time, be Board members, but no officer other than the chief executive officer should be expected to be elected to our Board by virtue of his or her office.
+Our Board has a majority of independent directors and have determined that it is beneficial for us and our stockholders to for our chief executive officer to also be a Board member.
+Other officers may, from time to time, serve as Board members, but no officer other than the chief executive officer should be expected to be elected to our Board by virtue of his or her office.